roryp/stranglerfig/README.md

    }
    ```

 With this example, the `/feature` endpoint will only be active if the `BetaFeature` flag is enabled in Azure App Configuration.

 ## Reference App Demo

-### App Configuration

 After you deploy the official reference app (using `azd up`) the application is automatically set up to use the new email service.
 The default value for `CONTOSO_SUPPORT_GUIDE_REQUEST_SERVICE` is `queue` in the App Service, sending email requests to the Azure Service Bus.
 These requests are then handled by the `email-processor` container app.
 This setting is stored in Azure App Configuration.